symfony/symfony-docs/cookbook/form/form_collections.rst

 Allowing tags to be removed
 ----------------------------

-The next step is to allow the deletion of a particuliar item in the collection.
+The next step is to allow the deletion of a particular item in the collection.
 The solution is the same than for allowing new tags.

 To start adding the option ``allow_delete`` in the form Type.